powercodeacademy/phrg-concerts-ruby-assessment/README.md

 # Phase 3 Code Challenge: Concerts

+> To view in VSCode, right click on the README.md file and select "Open Preview".

 For this assignment, we'll be working with a Concert domain.

 We have three models: `Band`, `Concert`, and `Venue`.